 The survey was conducted out of the community of Taloyoak from August 07th to August 12th, 2017.
-The management unit was surveyed in 40 hours, including on transect and ferry flight from Taloyoak airport to the start of the transect lines.
-Low ceiling and fog prohibited to survey continuously from the North to the South of the study area.
+The management unit was surveyed in 40 hours, including on transect and ferrying flights from Taloyoak airport to the start of the transect lines.
+Low ceiling and fog prohibited the ability to survey continuously from the North to the South of the study area.
 Therefore, some sections were left to be completed at a later time, when the weather was permitting.
-The sedentary muskox behavior (Adamczewski et al., 1997) reduces the probability that an individual move great distance within the short survey time frame.
+The sedentary muskox behavior (Adamczewski et al., 1997) reduces the probability that an individual will move any great distance within the short survey time frame.

-Figure 3: Daily track effectuated to cover 20% of the muskox management units MX-08 from August 7th to 12th.
+Figure 3: Daily tracks completed to cover 20% of the muskox management units MX-08 from August 7th to 12th.